detelinradev/carpooling/README.md

  ### **Back-end is written on Java 8, it is Spring Boot Gradle based application**
   - Thus it has layered structure, in 3 main layers, Rest Controllers, Services and JPA Repositories, and we are using Dependency         Injection to handle dependencies between modules
-  - We used JWT Security, with identification token bearing the role of the user
+  - We are using JWT Security, with identification token bearing the role of the user
   - We chose Global exception handler and optional return types over try catch blocks
   - The repositories are JPA, what delivers all the database connection functionality in just interfaces, with help of JPQL querries
   - We used Lombok for cutting out the boilerplate code